-Bramble (Blackberry)
+Bramble (blackberry)

 A popular bramble fruit, blackberries are often picked in late summer to autumn to make jams, jellies and pies.